flant/loghouse/README.md

 Ready to use log management solution for Kubernetes.
 Efficiently store big amounts of your logs (in [ClickHouse](https://github.com/yandex/ClickHouse) database), process them using a simple query language and monitor them online through web UI.
 Easy and quick to deploy in an already functioning Kubernetes cluster.

 Status is **alpha**.
 However we (Flant) use it in our production Kubernetes deployments since September, 2017.

-Some data may be dropped in alpha's updates.
-Be careful, when updating!
-All info will be published in release notes. **Data's structure will be stable in beta version.**
+Data structure might change during alpha releases, so please be careful when updating (all relevant information is published in corresponding release notes).
+Data structure will become stable in beta version.

 Loghouse-dashboard UI demo in action (~3 Mb):